Ghalileo/Python-PassPhrase-gen/README.md

   [URL]

   # User Story
-  As a user living in the digital age, I NEED a secure password WHICH is unique AND memorable.
+  As a user living in the digital age, I NEED a means to generate a secure password WHICH is unique AND memorable.

   # Contribution